sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 }
 ```

-or if arguments need to also be passed add an `args` property:
+If arguments also need to be passed, add an `args` property:

 ```js
 isIn: {